brave-intl/challenge-bypass-ristretto/README.md

-As originally implemented in the challenge bypass [server](https://github.com/privacypass/challenge-bypass-server) and [extension](https://github.com/privacypass/challenge-bypass-extension) repositories, blinded tokens enable internet users can anonymously bypass internet challenges (CAPTCHAs).
+As originally implemented in the challenge bypass [server](https://github.com/privacypass/challenge-bypass-server) and [extension](https://github.com/privacypass/challenge-bypass-extension) repositories, blinded tokens enable internet users to anonymously bypass internet challenges (CAPTCHAs).

 In this use case, upon completing a CAPTCHA a user is issued tokens which can be